Kinto/kinto/docs/tutorials/javascript.rst

       });

-In order to :ref:`poll for changes <api-synchronisation>`, store the last synchronization timestamp, and reuse it:
+In order to :ref:`poll for changes <api-synchronisation>`, store the last synchronisation timestamp, and reuse it:

 .. code-block:: javascript